muzammilnm/solid-principle/README.md

 ## Learn More

-For detailed explanations and articles on software development, design principles, and best practices, feel free to visit my [dev.to solid principles](https://dev.to/muzammilnm).
+For detailed explanations and articles on software development, design principles, and best practices, feel free to visit my [dev.to/muzammilnm](https://dev.to/muzammilnm).